dwyfrequency/gratlist/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Summary
+Create a SPA to enter 5 items that you are grateful for each day.
+We will create a basic graph displaying our most common grats per 7, 10, 30 day window.

+## To Do:
+- Create basic design layout with figma
+- Break up design into componets

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)